oVirt/ovirt-site/source/feature/gluster-hooks-management.html.md

 *   An admin should be able to enable/disable a hook on all nodes in the cluster by selecting it.
 *   Content of the hook can be viewed by clicking the 'View Contents' button if the hook content type in 'Text'.
 *   If there are conflicts in hook scripts across the servers in the cluster, administrator will have the option to resolve it.
 This will open a new window for conflict resolution.

+#### Resolving the Conflicts

+As the hooks present in the servers are periodically synchronized with engine database, there may be a chance of conflicts of the following types

+*   Content Conflict - content of the hook is different across servers
+*   Status Conflict - status of the hook is different across servers
+*   Content + Status Conflict - both content and status of the hook is different across servers
+*   Missing - One or more servers of the cluster doesn't have the hook

 #### Events